How to Report Crypto on Taxes – Easy Guide for the US [2023]

 How to declare losses in crypto tax return

-In the US, you also need to report your crypto losses on the right crypto taxes.
-Moreover, you can claim up to $3,000 in crypto losses from your other capital gains, effectively reducing your capital gains taxes.
+In the US, you also need to report your crypto losses on the right tax form.
+You can use your capital losses from crypto to offset your capital gains.
+Moreover, you can deduct up to $3,000 of net losses and use it to offset your ordinary income, effectively reducing your capital gains taxes.

 How to report crypto taxes in other countries